nielssorensen/OpenEmu-wiki/Display-Mode.md

 -----

 ### Nintendo DS
-Sometimes, having an extra screen on the DS is unnecessary and the scren.
-Display Mode lets you choose between showing both screens, just the top screen, or just the touch screen.
+Sometimes, having an extra screen on the DS is unnecessary.
+Display Mode lets you choose between showing both screens, just the top screen, or just the touch screen so that you can optimize your screen space.

 ![Nintendo DS screens](http://i.imgur.com/XeM6KaD.gif)